Wondering how long your window air conditioner will last you? Find out in this quick guide, filled with tips and best practices.Read More

 They’re big, bulky, and need to be sat on a pretty thin window frame.
 Removing them isn’t exactly an attractive proposition.

 All of that said – they do need cleaned!
 A dirty air conditioner is only going to cause you problems.
-Dust problems, air quality problems, energy bill problems… you’ll have 99 problems and that window ac will definitely be one.
-So can we clean them without the hassle of removing them?
-In short:
+Dust problems, air quality problems, energy bill problems… you’ll have 99 problems and that window ac will be most of them.

 To Clean A Window Air Conditioner Without Removing It: